Top 10 things to do in Victoria, Vancouver Island

 Where: Inner Harbour and Downtown Victoria

 What: Victoria is well-known for its exciting craft cocktail and microbrew pubs which you can enjoy pre or post a delicious dinner.
+With its farm-to-table ethos, diverse flavours, and vibrant atmospheres, dining is one of the tastiest things to do in Victoria BC.

-Highlights: Reputedly the best seafood spot in Victoria, Blue Crab Seafood House is an Inner Harbour gem where you can enjoy fresh-daily seafood either in the cozy interior or out on the terrace with great views of the harbour.
+Highlights: Reputedly the best seafood spot in Victoria, Blue Crab Seafood House is an Inner Harbour gem where you can enjoy fresh-daily seafood either in the cosy interior or out on the terrace with great views of the harbour.
 The unique Ugly Duckling Restaurant is all about the rich cultural heritage of North America's second oldest Chinatown – Their fine dining setting and ever-changing menu will certainly impress. .
 The ingredients used at 10 Acres Kitchen are mostly sourced from their organic farm in North Saanich, and if not from local like-minded farmers – the best way to enjoy the superb food is the five-course tasting menu.
 Victoria is also home to the best new restaurant in Canada in 2024; Marilena Café & Raw Bar.

 Marilena Restaurant - Credit: Destination Greater Victoria & Alison Kuhl